 Lectures will be created using Panopto recorder and can be accessed through Canvas.
-Weekly online meetings using the live broadcast feature in Panopto will be available to clarify questions concerning lectures, readings, assignments, and/or use of SPSS software.
-Day and time of this meeting will be determined according to classes' availability.
+Weekly online meetings using Canvas conference and/or Google Hangout will be available to clarify questions concerning lectures, readings, assignments, and/or use of SPSS software.
+Day and time of this meeting will be determined according to class availability.